CyberCRI/PeersGraderApp/README.md

   <img width="400px" src="https://github.com/CyberCRI/PeerGradersJS/blob/master/img/PeerGraderJS-Class10-ani-900px-legend.gif?raw=true" alt="Schematic image"/>
 </p>

 ... in addition of which each teacher also evaluate one work.

+This rotation occurs with a minor shift for *n* cycles, the shift allows everyone to move to an other work.

 #### Vocabulary
 * **Class** : your cohort of students or users.